papivot/cluster-api-aws/README.md

 workload-cluster-md-0-56d9ccc8d8-mw2cm   aws:////i-03fca5522a51dfe3a   failed
 workload-cluster-md-0-56d9ccc8d8-txp5q   aws:////i-01596ec8c736d6f87   running
 ```
-Deleting the failed machine forced the cluster-api to kickstart a new machine provisioning and restore the state of the machinedeployment back to the correct number of clusters.
+Deleting the failed machine forced the cluster-api to kickstart a new machine provisioning and restore the state of the machinedeployment back to the correct number of worker nodes.

 ```shell
 kubectl delete ma workload-cluster-md-0-56d9ccc8d8-mw2cm